-These terms have come to take on different meanings to different people, wrapped in the history and politics of the time.
+As with all language, the meaning and use of these words has changed throughout history.
+They are tied to the context and politics of the time.
 But what’s the appropriate term?
-There's not a unanimous view, but some are considered more appropriate to use than others.
+There's no unanimous view, but some terms are considered more appropriate to use than others.
 It's helpful to understand why that's the case.

 Many Aboriginal and Torres Strait Islander groups prefer to be known by these titles over any others.